The Event Stakeholder Gap: Why Attendee Experience Alone Does Not Prove Event Value

 For associations, membership organisations, and community-led events, the stakeholder gap is especially important.

 These events are rarely just about content delivery.
-They are often designed to strengthen a professional community, support member value, create sponsor engagement, and bring a wider ecosystem together around shared goals.
+They are often designed to strengthen a professional community, support member value, create sponsor engagement, and bring people together around shared goals.

 If only the attendee experience is measured, the event may look successful while deeper value remains unclear.